YueZhang1027/CIS5650-Final-Project-Frostnova/README.md

 ## Project Overview

 A realtime vulkan implementation of [*Nubis3: Methods (and madness) to model and render immersive real-time voxel-based clouds*](https://advances.realtimerendering.com/s2023/Nubis%20Cubed%20(Advances%202023).pdf), a highly detailed and immersive voxel-based cloud renderer and modeling approach in SIGGRAPH 2023, Advances in Real-Time Rendering in Games course.
+In this project, we tried to follow the developing history of Real-Time Volumetric Cloud Generating Solution *Nubis* and its different algorithm in 1, 2 and 3 generation.

 ![](img/cloud_short.gif)